eat1000/heter/README.md

 # heter
-"heter" is a program for conducting genome-wide variance quantitative trait locus (vQTL) analysis with genotype data in bgen format.
-It comes with the analyses based on linear mixed model, variance component model, regression, chi-square resression as well as the Levene's (Brown-Forsythe) test.
+"heter" is a program for conducting genome-wide variance quantitative trait locus (vQTL) analysis.
+It comes with the analyses based on a linear mixed model, variance component model, linear regression, chi-square resression as well as Levene's (Brown-Forsythe) test.

 ## Author
 Gang Shi (gshi@xidian.edu.cn)